ngiangre/mccvshiny/README.md

 2. Provide an online tool for

-   A. Setting and generating univariate prior distributions based on t, beta, and normally distributed data.
+   A. Setting and generating univariate prior distributions based on randomly distributed data.

    B. Generating MCCV prediction results based on specified univariate data distributions.